niekwit/gps-orfeome/docs/workflow_settings.rst

 ``sd_threshold``
 ~~~~~~~~~~~~~~~~~

 The ``sd_threshold`` is the standard deviation threshold for marking high confidence hits.
-For example, if the `sd_threshold` is set to 2, then an ORF will be considered a high confidence hit if its :math:`\Delta PSI` is greater than 2 times the standard deviation of the :math:`\Delta PSI` value of that ORF.
+For example, if the `sd_threshold` is set to 2, then an ORF will be considered a high confidence hit if its :math:`\Delta\Psi_i` is greater than 2 times the standard deviation of the :math:`\Delta\Psi_i` value of that ORF.